jonaylor89/ScholarScraper/ScholarScraperBE/src/scraper/README.md

 # TODO
 - Click on citations and scrape the citations for a publication of a VCU CS researcher
 - Error handling for all aspects
+- Break things into functions

+# Possible Optimizations
+- Download the html for a publication and parse that to allow for parallelization without the browser thinkings we're DOSing it
+    - BeautifulSoup does stuff for that